bankotamas/WemosD1MiniBlynkRGB/README.md

 # Attentions
 - Be aware that this RGB strip need a lot Amps.
 (1 meter/ 60 leds with white color of full brightness ~ 3.6 A)

+If you have any suggestions or you noticed any bug feel free to contact me.

+# Circuit